kthblmfld/interview-problems/README.md

 # For interviewing

+Recruiter:

     What is the job description?

     What is the technology stack?

     Who is the candidate?

     Is the candidate coming from a 3rd party?
 That's a red flag as we get some imposters.
     Missing the spark of passion?
 Important for complex/collaborative engagements.

+Candidate:

+    What makes for a successfully delivered project?

+    What's the difference between a class and an object?

+    What are some different types of testing, and how are they built, maintained?

+    What do you do when given requirements from one contributor that don't align with the documentation or requirements from another contributor (maybe from different teams)?

+    How is polymorphism achieved?

+    What is dependency injection?

+    What are some steps for troubleshooting a Production alert?

+    What is Continuous Delivery?

+    What is a feature flag?

+    What are serialization/deserialization?

+    What enables an organization having many active developers to release changes without breaking the product?

+    Give some examples of ways to safeguard cloud services or applications from bad actors.

+    What's the difference between a token and a secret?

+    What are the differences/tradeoffs between a map/dict and a list?